-4.7.1 All boundaries of water ballast tanks, deep tanks and cargo holds used for water ballast within the cargo length area are to be pressure tested.
-For fuel oil tanks, only representative tanks are to be pressure tested.

-4.7.3 Boundaries of ballast tanks are to be tested with a head of liquid to the top of air pipes.
+- 4.7.1 All boundaries of water ballast tanks, deep tanks and cargo holds used for water ballast within the cargo length area are to be pressure tested.
+For fuel oil tanks, only representative tanks are to be pressure tested. - 4.7.2 The Surveyor may extend the tank testing as deemed necessary. - 4.7.3 Boundaries of ballast tanks are to be tested with a head of liquid to the top of air pipes.